giu-garrido/giu-garrido/README.md

 **`Data Scientist`**

 Hi, I'm Giulia, a student at Pontífica Universidade Católica de Campinas in Brazil, São Paulo.
 Currently majoring in Data Science & Artificial Intelligence and working as a Teacher Assistant in Statistics & Inference.
+I'm passioate about puzzles, logic and everything data.

 ## 🛠️ Tech Stack
 - **Programming**: Python, C